 is a U.S. concert series dedicated to the prevention, awareness and cure of Lyme disease and other tick-borne illnesses that have become the fastest-growing infectious diseases in the country.

 The goal of the concert series is to drive awareness, give tips on prevention, connect those suffering from illness with Lyme-educated doctors, and to educate on the many symptoms of the diseases.

 If you are an interested promoter, band, potential sponsor, exhibitor or are simply interested in helping the cause, please contact us.
-We hope to be holding similar future events in Washington D.C., New York, Pennsylvania, Massachusetts, New Hampshire and California.